mdn/content/files/en-us/web/css/css_grid_layout/auto-placement_in_css_grid_layout/index.md

 ### Filling in the gaps

 So far, other than items we have specifically placed, grid is always progressing forward and keeping items in DOM order.
-This is generally what you want, if you are laying out a form for example you wouldn’t want the labels and fields to become jumbled up in order to fill in some gap.
-However sometimes, we are laying things out that don’t have a logical order and we would like to create a layout that doesn’t have gaps in it.
+This is generally what you want, if you are laying out a form for example you wouldn't want the labels and fields to become jumbled up in order to fill in some gap.
+However sometimes, we are laying things out that don't have a logical order and we would like to create a layout that doesn't have gaps in it.

 To do this, add the property {{cssxref("grid-auto-flow")}} with a value of `dense` to the container.
 This is the same property you use to change the flow order to `column`, so if you were working in columns you would add both values `grid-auto-flow: column dense`.